Westlake Jr. High in 2015, the year of its 50th anniversary. I was among the first graduating class from the new school. |

 A few weeks later I was scheduled to go to Scout camp, but I was very nervous because my left shoulder wasn’t completely healed from the “geyser episode.”
 But I wanted the canoeing merit badge.
 The problem was, though, I had to pass my swimming badge requirements in the cold mountain lake with a bum left shoulder – and I hadn’t been able to pass the swimming requirements in previous attempts in a warm swimming pool out in Magna where our Scout troop went once a month.

-Merrill about the time of our Scout camp
+Merrill about the time of our Scout camp in 1965, pictured in his Sunday attire when he was a priest. |

 On our way home, we stopped just out of camp at a nature lake.
 I think Mr. Kershaw wanted to fish or check out the lake.
 I was doing a little exploring myself.
 That’s when I picked up, with my left hand, some type of bug or worm or whatever, and it bit me – or stung me or something – and I threw my arm up to get rid of it as fast as I could.
 That’s when I heard my left shoulder crack like it was a hard pretzel – more than just one crack.
 I thought I had dislocated my shoulder again – which happened way too often.
 It hurt like crazy – but then I was always hurting my shoulders.
 Merrill’s reaction was – here we go again!
 He was sorry – but …